Professional Staff Conference

 - Keynote address by Dan Gregory and Kieran Flanagan

 - and a bit of space for fun and prizes!

 The concurrent sessions showcase achievements, innovations, best practice and collaborative ventures at the University.
 There are sessions relevant to managers and administrative and technical staff, giving delegates the opportunity to choose to attend specific presentations of interest and relevance.

 Conference registrations start at 8am.
 The conference runs from 9am to 4pm followed by a networking session including drinks and canapes from 4 to 5pm.

-Abstract submissions addressing the theme WORKING TOGETHER, SUCCEEDING TOGETHER are now CLOSED.
+Abstract submissions addressing the theme CREATING THE FUTURE TOGETHER are now CLOSED.